openenergymonitor/blog/source/_posts/2017-04-05-emonpi-mqtt-googlehome.markdown

 ### Voice interface

-I've recently aquired a Google Home voice activated speaker, with a little help from [ha-bridge](https://github.com/bwssytems/ha-bridge) to emulate a Philips Hue bridge it's quite easy to get Google Home to control local devices via MQTT.
+I've recently acquired a Google Home voice activated speaker, with a little help from [ha-bridge](https://github.com/bwssytems/ha-bridge) to emulate a Philips Hue bridge it's quite easy to get Google Home to control local devices via MQTT.
 The same setup will also work with Amazon Echo.
 See [ha-bridge setup guide for emonPi](https://github.com/openenergymonitor/emonpi-ha-bridge)

 See video demo at the top of this post.